0000007axel/0000007axl/README.md

 ### about

 Student at **École 42** — learning through projects, peers, and pain.
 Building things in C from scratch.
 Occasionally writing Python when I want to feel productive.
 Dotfiles enthusiast.
 Linux native.
+Living in the terminal.

 ---